 The Cooperative's current economic position has remained stable and experienced growth from the previous fiscal year.
 The Cooperative's indirect cost rates continue to remain constant and are anticipated to have a minimal change for the next year.
 The Cooperative does not have the authority to tax or bond.
 The Cooperative is also not eligible for state aid with the current formula.
-The Cooperative's Title XIX/HCBS population has experienced a slight increase.
-The new funding structure for Title XIX/HCBS was implemented June 1, 2023.
-The impact of the funding change on the Cooperative remains uncertain.
-It is anticipated that it will require a full year under the new rate methods to determine if there will be an increase or decrease to revenue from the Title XIX/HCBS program.
+The Cooperative's Title XIX/HCBS program has experienced a slight increase.
+The changes in the funding structure for Title XIX/HCBS resulted in an increase in revenue for this division.
 Funding from the state to school districts is also relatively stable.
-The funding to schools in the upcoming year is proposed to increase.
+The funding to schools in the upcoming year is proposed to have a slight increase.
 Federal funding sources for current programs are not anticipated to have significant changes in the upcoming year.
 Healthcare premiums experienced an increase last year.
-BHSSC's contribution rates were increased, and the Cooperative's healthcare liability was increased.
+Employee contribution rates were increased and the Cooperative's healthcare liability remained unchanged.
 The healthcare plan is anticipating another minimal increase in the upcoming year.
-The overall budget for next year is anticipated to have a slight increase due to increased services the Cooperative provides to local school districts and state agencies.
+BHSSC's contribution to premiums will not change.
+The overall budget for next year is expected to have an increase.